Ahmad Tajuddin

-Ahmad Tajuddin has been disregarded by Malcolm MacDonald and frequently ignored and mishandled by others like his Gerard MacBryan.
+Ahmad Tajuddin has been disregarded by Malcolm MacDonald and frequently ignored and mishandled by others like his political advisor Gerard MacBryan.
 He advocated for the Sultanate to have more financial and political autonomy in a way that was innovative for his day.
 This, along with his support for a new political confederation governed by the Sultanate over northern Borneo, foreshadowed much of the political process that started in the late 1950s and culminated in January 1984 with the official declaration of Brunei's independence from Britain.

 Early life and education

 Ahmad Tajuddin was born on 22 August 1912 (Note: Bruneian research papers list his birthdate as 22 August 1913, while historian Bob Reece states it as 2 September 1913.) at Istana Pekan in Brunei Town during the reign of his father, Sultan Muhammad Jamalul Alam II.
 He was his father's eldest son through his royal consort, Raja Isteri Pengiran Anak Siti Fatimah.
 Ahmad Tajuddin's older brother, Pengiran Muda Bongsu had died in 1910.
 His younger brother, Pengiran Muda Omar Ali Saifuddien succeeded him after his death.
 Before becoming the sultan, he was known as Pengiran Muda Besar Ahmad Tajuddin.

 He received his early education in the palace prior attending formal school.
 One of the teachers who had been assigned to teach him was Cikgu Salleh Haji Masri.
 Salleh Haji Masri was one of the famous freedom fighters with anti-colonial sentiments.
 Ahmad Tajuddin sailed for England, United Kingdom in 1932.
 According to reports, his mother obstructed the efforts of British Resident Eric Ernest Falk Pretty to transfer him to Malaya or England for his education; nonetheless, he started receiving English instruction from a specially assigned British instructor at the age of fourteen.
 He had learned English from Mr. H.F.
 Stalley.
 He was in England for a year to learn the English language and a description of the western civilisation.
 He was the first sultan in history to explore the western world more than his father, who had only sailed to Singapore and Labuan.